brainhack-school2020/BHS_Project_dMRI/README.md

 This project used data from online dataset offered by:
 1. [The Developing Human Connectome Project](http://www.developingconnectome.org/second-data-release/).
 It consists of over 800 neonatal scans and over 250 fetal scans and can be used for data analysis after image reconstruction.
 2. [PRIME](http://fcon_1000.projects.nitrc.org/indi/PRIMEdownloads.html): used this dataset to reconstruct diffusion Images.
 This also can be downloaded [here](https://drive.google.com/file/d/1zgxynxjUCETBC6MAl4rfh0sL0WhFtKA9/view?usp=sharing) directly.
-3. Since during preprocessing, we used epi data with two opposite phase-encoding directions to correct distortions, other data can also be used as the source data if it meets this requirement.
+3. Since during preprocessing, we used EPI data with two opposite phase-encoding directions to correct distortions, other data can also be used as the source data if it meets this requirement.
 4. Data used for analysis is generated from image data after preprocessing.
 The final data can be found in this [github project folder](./brain_water.csv).

 ### Deliverables